HelloWorlcl/Admit-test/README.md

 ## P.S

-I don't use different useful php-libraries (e.g php-di, routing, doctrine etc) either front-end libraries, or docker because the requirement is to not use frameworks, use nginx and mysql and I decided to create a pure system and implement simple functionality of it by my own.
+I don't use different useful php-libraries (e.g. php-di, routing, doctrine etc) either front-end libraries or docker because the requirement is to not use frameworks, only use nginx and mysql and I decided to create a pure system and implement simple functionality of it by my own.